 Management of the Company is responsible for establishing and maintaining adequate internal control over financial reporting, as such term is defined in Exchange Act Rules 13a-15(f) and 15d-15(f).
-During the most recent fiscal quarter, other than the remediation of the material weakness reported at the fiscal year-end 2021, no changes were made which have materially affected, or which are reasonably likely to materially affect, our internal control over financial reporting.
+During the most recent fiscal quarter, no changes were made which have materially affected, or which are reasonably likely to materially affect, our internal control over financial reporting.